TSCA-Puget Sound Members' Forums

 What is an e-mail forum, discussion group, or "list server"?

 An e-mail forum (or discussion group or list server) is a public, by-subscription-only, automated, e-mail relay and distribution process for a special-interest group.
-Some of you may already use one or more; they were once commonly referred to as "list servers" or "majordomos", after 2 of the early host software packages.
+You may already use one or more; they were once commonly referred to as "list servers" or "majordomos", after 2 of the early host software packages.
 We are using a "free" (see below), commercial list service called "Yahoo Groups".

 Any subscriber can send a single e-mail message to a single addressee (e.g., to TSCA-Puget@yahoogroups.com) on any topic relevant to the group, and the message will be relayed via e-mail to all subscribers to the list, and retained on the web in an archive.
 If the subscriber puts the subject as "March messabout", for example, the forum service will relay it as "[TSCA-Puget] March messabout".
 All text and signatures will remain intact.
 Attachments such as pictures and PDF files are allowed, but they will only be transmitted to those who have the messages delivered directly to their e-mail address.
 Attachments are NOT retained on the server, but a separate file and picture archive is available for uploading.